redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

           --sync-option Prune=true \
           --sync-option CreateNamespace=true
       ```
   7. List the application to confirm that the application is created successfully.
-The application will stay in the state `OutOfSync` since the sync policy is set to `none` and the health of the application is `Healthy`.
+The application will stay in the state `OutOfSync` as the sync policy was set to `none` and the health of the application is `Healthy`.
       ```
       # argocd app list --core
       ```